 Ph.D.
 Harvard University, 2009

-Building the Caliphate: Construction, Destruction, and Sectarian Identity in Early Fatimid Architecture (Yale University Press, forthcoming January 2020)
+Building the Caliphate: Construction, Destruction, and Sectarian Identity in Early Fatimid Architecture (New Haven: Yale University Press, forthcoming March 2020)

 “The Three Caliphates, a Comparative Approach,” with Glaire Anderson.
-The Companion to Islamic Art and Architecture, edited by Gülru Necipoğlu and Finbarr B. Flood (Blackwell Companions to Art History), Malden, MA: Wiley-Blackwell, 2017,
+In The Companion to Islamic Art and Architecture, edited by Gülru Necipoğlu and Finbarr B. Flood (Blackwell Companions to Art History), 223–49 (Malden: Wiley-Blackwell, 2017).

-“Miracle at Muqattam: Moving a Mountain to Build a Church in the Early Fatimid Caliphate (969-995),” in Sacred Precincts: Non-Muslim Religious Sites in Islamic Territories, edited by Mohammad Gharipour and Stephen Caffey, Boston: Brill, 2014,
+“Miracle at Muqattam: Moving a Mountain to Build a Church in the Early Fatimid Caliphate (969–995),” in Sacred Precincts: Non-Muslim Religious Sites in Islamic Territories, edited by Mohammad Gharipour, 277–90 (Boston: Brill, 2014).